mitchellporter/friends-relation-parse-cloud-code/README.md

 friends-relation-parse-cloud-code
 =================================

-Parse Cloud Code file for adding a friends relationship for both users.
+This is a Parse Cloud Code file for adding a friends relationship for both users.

 Usually with Cloud Code, you can only make changes to the currently logged in user.